 - Libido loss, etc.1

 Although some soy products might seem that they don’t have any gluten, it might be wrong.
 Same goes for pure soybeans that shouldn’t have any gluten as the gluten protein that is to blame for celiac disease, and non-celiac gluten sensitivity is linked only to grains wheat, barley, and rye.
-Cross-contamination can happen when same fields are used to grow soy and wheat, using the same combines for harvesting, the same storage facilities and the same transport to bring to market.
+Cross-contamination can happen when the same fields are used to grow soy and wheat, using the same combines for harvesting, the same storage facilities, and the same transport to bring to market.
 A study in 2010 done by celiac dietitian Tricia Thompson on ‘gluten-free’ grains who found that “(soy was one of the worst offenders — in fact, one sample of soy flour contained a whopping 2,925 parts per million of gluten (for comparison, less than 20 parts per million generally is considered “gluten-free.”

-Soy is considered to be an allergic food as it is one of top eight allergens in the U.S. A lot of people have soy intolerances that are a bit different from the standard allergies.
+Soy is considered to be an allergic food as it is one of the top eight allergens in the U.S. A lot of people have soy intolerances that are a bit different from the standard allergies.
 In this case, there is no problem with soy itself.

 The safest way to find out if soy is good for each person is to look for products that are certified to be gluten-free.
 In the U.S. the requirement is to have less than “10 parts per million of gluten.”
 Choose the certified products like soy flour, soy protein for baking, soy sauce, and various others.
 They might contain such a little or non-amount of gluten to cause any bad reaction to it.